Translator Community Partners

 Urdu is one of the 22 scheduled languages of India, and the national lingua franca in Pakistan.
 Together with Hindi, the speakers constitute the fourth largest linguistic community in the world.
 Dr. Girish Nath Jha, Professor of Computational Linguistics and Dean at the School of Sanskrit and Indic Studies, JNU, New Delhi, has been helping Microsoft since 2006.
 With the help from his research students, staff and the other language centers, he set up an Urdu enthusiasts group at JNU which focuses on corpora collection for training MT system and building basic tools for Urdu.
 With Microsoft Research, the group organized a workshop to sensitize the community in creating resources for the language.
 The group has been helping Microsoft Translator to develop the English-Urdu Translation system.

 Swahili is a major lingua franca spoken in East Africa, and is the language of business and commerce for more than 150 million people.
 It is a Bantu language which has its origins among the Swahili people of Tanzania, Kenya and Mozambique.
 However, the language now has official status in Tanzania, Kenya, Uganda the Democratic Republic of the Congo, Comoros, Zanzibar and the African Union.
-Translators without Borders Kenya (TWBK), a field office of the US-based Translators without Borders, worked with Microsoft on the Kiswahili Translator as a means to professionalize and standardize Kiswahili translations, especially in the areas of health and crisis relief, as part of the Words of Relief crisis relief translation network.
+Translators without Borders Kenya (TWBK), a field office of the US-based Translators without Borders, worked with Microsoft on the Swahili Translator as a means to professionalize and standardize Swahili translations, especially in the areas of health and crisis relief, as part of the Words of Relief crisis relief translation network.
 TWB’s mission is to increase access to vital knowledge using language and translation.
 Learn more about TWB’s Words of Relief program and digital exchange application for connecting aid workers to TWB’s rapid response translator by following this link.